chaitu713/excel-dashboards/README.md

    2.Regional Revenue Dashboard:

-      Maven Careers, a non-profit organization helping high school seniors find career paths           wants us to build a dashboard for upcoming round of school visits.
+      Maven Toys, a small toy store chain in the US wants us to prepare a new montly dashboard         for the company's regional sales managers.

       Key Objectives: